How To Paint or Stain a Deck Using a Paint Sprayer

 - Start by spraying the railings and deck supports – you may need to hold the gun at an angle in order to completely spray any inside surfaces.
 Keep a brush handy in case you need to brush out any excess-sprayed stain.

-- For the decking, work in sections only as far as you can comfortably reach and follow the planks lengthwise, keeping the spray tip approximately 12 inches from the surface.
+- For the decking, work in sections only as far as you can comfortably reach and follow the planks lengthwise, keeping the spray tip approximately 30 cm from the surface.
 (A tip extension is a useful accessory, as it will allow you to spray the decking at the proper distance with needing to bend over.)
-Spray the outer edges first, “banding” the area that you will spray, and then spray any corners.
+Spray the outer edges first, “banding” the area that you will spray and then spray any corners.
 Make repeated passes following the boards, overlapping each pass by 50%.
 Pay special attention to any inside surfaces – you may need to angle the gun to completely spray those hard-to-reach areas.

 - Follow paint/stain manufacturer’s recommendations and allow significant time for the stain or deck coating to dry.